EA How To, the Community for Assistants: An Interview with the Founder

 The most challenging thing is the diversity of the role.
 You need to be across all areas of the business while maintaining a combination of speed and accuracy at all times.
 Add in stakeholder management and project management and it can be hectic.
 It’s not for everyone.

 Is there a celebrity or public person you would love to work with one day?

 I’m passionate about YouTube so I would love an opportunity to work with Susan Wojcicki.

-Emails can be incredibly time consuming and Mailbutler has perfected inbox productivity.
-I manage multiple inboxes across multiple platforms and also handle a high volume of enquiries.
+Emails can be incredibly time-consuming and Mailbutler has perfected inbox productivity.
+I manage multiple inboxes across multiple platforms and also handle a high volume of inquiries.
 Mailbutler keeps me organised and the templates are a huge time saver.

 Another handy feature for assistants is the ability to see whether an email has been opened and when.
 Knowledge is power.